alastairlundy/Resyslib.IO/README.md

 Thanks.

-## IOExtensions' Roadmap
+## Roadmap
-IOExtensions aims to make working with files and directories in C# easier.
+Resyslib.IO aims to make working with files and directories in C# easier.

 All stable releases must be stable and should not contain regressions.